rackerlabs/design-system/_component_design/vertical-stepper.md

 #### Step counters

-The step counters display the sequential number of a step and the status of the step.
+The step counters display the sequential number and status of a step.

 The step counters exist in the following states: